 Certain Plan investments are managed by State Street, which is the trustee and custodian as defined by the Plan.
-Fees incurred by the Plan for the investment management services are included in net appreciation (depreciation) in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
-Actuarial fees paid by the Plan were \$111,631 and \$78,575 for the years ended December 31, 2019 and 2018, respectively.
+Fees incurred by the Plan for the investment management services are included in net appreciation in fair value of the investment, as they are paid through revenue sharing, rather than a direct payment.
+Actuarial fees paid by the Plan were \$97,791 and \$111,631 for the years ended December 31, 2020 and 2019, respectively.
 The System provides certain administrative services at no cost to the Plan.